mhngu23/LeetCode-Practice/README.md

 # LeetCode-Practice
-Solving exercises on LeetCode to practice using Python
+Solving exercises on LeetCode using Python.